BrianCoyle/IsingBornMachine/README.md

 http://docs.rigetti.com/en/stable/start.html
 This will allow you to download the Rigetti SDK which includes a compiler and a Quantum Virtual Machine

-Also the standard packages, numpy, matplotlib, etc.
+Also numpy, matplotlib are required etc.

-In the current form of the above codes, it is necessary to run some functions in file_operations_out.py to generate the data and pre-compute the quantum kernel etc.
+Finally, pytorch will need to be installed to run the tensor operations in feydy_sink.py

 ---------------------------------------------------------------------------------------------
 Maximum Mean Discrepancy (MMD)